Baja Fish Tacos are a Weight Watchers dish, with seasoned broiled fish pieces in corn tortillas, topped with a crunchy slaw and creamy taco sauce!

 Low In WW Smart Points

-This recipe for baja fish tacos has a fairly long ingredient list (mostly spices), but is actually VERY easy to prepare.
-Baked fish, is topped with fresh “slaw”, and creamy dressing, and served in warmed corn tortillas.
+This recipe for baja fish tacos has a fairly long ingredient list (mostly spices) but is actually VERY easy to prepare.
+Baked fish is topped with fresh “slaw”, and creamy dressing, and served in warmed corn tortillas.

 How To Make Baja Fish Tacos

 First things first.
-Cover a baking sheet with aluminum foil, and spray with non-stick cooking spray.
+Cover a baking sheet with aluminum foil and spray with non-stick cooking spray.
 The spray will help the broiled fish become crispy on the outside!

 A baking sheet is covered with foil, and coated with non-stick baking spray.

-Prepare Seasoning Mix And The Fish For Broiling
+Prepare Seasoning Mix And Fish For Broiling

 The seasoning mix for baja fish tacos is really easy to make.
-Simply place the ingredients in a medium bowl, and mix together.
-The seasonings include corn flour (masa), salt, cayenne pepper, black pepper, cumin, garlic powder, and paprika.
+Simply place the ingredients in a medium bowl and stir them all together with a spoon.

 Spices in bowl are combined to make seasoning for the baja fish tacos.